"Yesterday 18 Daesh terrorists were killed and 150 targets destroyed," the General Staff said as quoted by the CNN Turk broadcaster.

 Earlier in the day, reports emerged that Turkish troops eliminated 22 Daesh fighters and 111 targets in Syria as the part of the offensive to liberate the Daesh-held city of al-Bab.

 On August 24, the Turkish army launched Operation Euphrates Shield against militants of the Daesh group, which is outlawed in Russia and many other countries.
-Turkish forces, with assistance from Syrian opposition fighters, took over the city of Jarabulus in northern Syria and are currently conducting its offensive on al-Bab.
-Turkish President Recep Tayyip Erdogan said that the aim of the operation was to clear the region of terrorists and make it a safety zone for refugees.
+Turkish forces, with assistance from Syrian opposition fighters, occupied the city of Jarabulus in northern Syria and are currently conducting its offensive on al-Bab.
+Turkish President Recep Tayyip Erdogan has said that the aim of the operation is to clear the region of terrorists and make it a safety zone for refugees.

 The operation has been widely criticized both by the Syrian Kurds and Damascus, who have accused Ankara of violating Syria's territorial integrity.

 Never miss a story again — sign up to our Telegram channel and we'll keep you up to speed!